-Watch this on-demand Book Club session on The Art and Science of Helping People Change with Dr. Ellen Van Oosten, who discusses her book Helping People Change: Coaching with Compassion for Lifelong Learning and Growth, and explores how “coaching with compassion” opens people up to thinking creatively and helps them learn and grow in meaningful and sustainable ways.
+Watch this on-demand The LX Signature session on The Art and Science of Helping People Change with Dr. Ellen Van Oosten, who discusses her book, Helping People Change: Coaching with Compassion for Lifelong Learning and Growth, and explores how “coaching with compassion” opens people up to thinking creatively and helps them learn and grow in meaningful and sustainable ways.

 About Dr. Ellen Van Oosten

 Ellen B. Van Oosten, Ph.D. is Associate Professor in the Department of Organizational Behavior and Faculty Director of Executive Education at the Case Weatherhead School of Management.
 She is also Director of the Coaching Research Lab, a unique scholar-practitioner collaboration to advance coaching research founded with colleagues Richard Boyatzis, PhD, and Melvin Smith, PhD in 2014.

 Ellen’s research and teaching focus on leadership development and coaching in organizations.
 This interest fuels her curiosity to study topics such as executive coaching, coaching relationships, emotional and social intelligence, leadership assessment and development, developmental relationships and women’s leadership in STEM fields.

 Dr. Van Oosten has published numerous scholarly and practitioner articles and frequently speaks at corporate events and academic conferences.
 She is the co-author of the book, Helping People Change: Coaching for Lifelong Learning and Growth (Harvard Business Review Press), with Richard Boyatzis and Melvin Smith.